If you're wondering how to plant a flower bed and are stuck on how to begin, fret not.

-The options for a beautiful flower bed are (almost) endless, but first comes the actual planning and building.
-This might seem like a daunting project, but with a little preparation, you'll soon be enjoying a more beautiful, flower-filled garden in no time.
+Beautiful flower bed ideas are (almost) endless, but first comes the actual planning and building.
+This might seem like a daunting project, but with a little preparation, you'll soon be enjoying a prettier, flower-filled garden in no time.

 1. Prepare the site

 Choose a sunny spot and dig it over to remove all weeds and their roots.
 Pull a rake over the surface of the soil until it resembles fine breadcrumbs.

 2. Check your soil type

 For gardening success, and to avoid wasting money on plants that won’t thrive, you need to test your soil.
 This is particularly important if you have recently moved house and are planning lots of additions and changes to your plot.